cgaskill20/Amazon-Book-Recommendation/README.md

 Reducer: Outputs (Book Title, Sorted list of most recomended titles)

-Output: Title TAB title 21, title 10, title 8, ...
+Output: Title TAB , bestRecommendedTitle, 2ndBestTitle, 3rdBestTitle, ...

 ### Recommender
 Input: Job Three's output AND A portion of the origional input data used for testing